 Image by Charles Deluvio

 Metallic accents add a classy feel to your workspace.
 Gold is especially popular, but you might find that silver or bronze complement your color scheme even better.

 Enjoy your desk

 You don’t have to try all 30 desk decor ideas to enjoy your workspace even more.
 Find the desk decor inspiration that speaks to you, and start there.
-Soon you’ll have a desk that is well-organized, fitting your personality, and more pleasurable to use.
+Soon you’ll have a desk that is well-organized, fitting your personality and aesthetic, and more pleasurable to use.